Gravitational wave standard sirens: A brief review of cosmological parameter estimation: Challenges and the role of machine learning in future standard siren analysis

 \subsection{The role of deep learning}

-To enhance the precision and reliability of GW standard sirens, it is crucial to increase the number of detected GW events and improve the accuracy and reliability of gravitational wave source parameter inference.
-Deep learning plays a pivotal role in addressing these challenges, providing advanced techniques for signal detection and parameter inference.
+To enhance the precision and reliability of GW standard sirens, it is crucial to increase the number of detected GW events and improve the accuracy and reliability of GW source parameter inference.
+Deep learning plays a pivotal role in addressing these challenges, providing advanced techniques for signal detection and parameter inference. \blue{In this subsection we focus on machine-learning contributions that directly serve standard sirens: enlarging the usable event yield, securing well-calibrated posteriors for distance and sky localization, and accelerating hierarchical cosmological inference.}